 Benefits of LinkedIn for lead generation in B2B marketing

-Before discussing how LinkedIn Lead Gen Forms are revolutionizing lead generation in the B2B industry, let’s clarify exactly why LinkedIn is considered so powerful.
+Before discussing how LinkedIn Lead Gen Forms are revolutionizing lead generation in the B2B industry, let’s see why LinkedIn has become so popular.

-These targeting options include industry, company size, seniority of employees and specific job titles.
-Although some of these targeting options may share similarities with other platforms, you must keep in mind that LinkedIn is specifically designed to encourage workplace networking.
-This makes accessing vital professional information much easier, thus simplifying the construction of targeted audiences.
+While these targeting options may share similarities with other platforms, LinkedIn is designed to encourage workplace networking.
+This makes accessing vital professional information much easier and simplifies the process of creating targeted audiences.

-LinkedIn boasts an extensive professional database, with four out of every five LinkedIn users possessing the power to drive business decisions.
-This makes it a breeding ground for sales opportunities.
+LinkedIn boasts an extensive professional user database.
+In fact, four out of every five LinkedIn users possess the power to make business decisions.
+That’s why lead generation efforts on LinkedIn can increase your odds of capturing high-value leads.

-By placing a greater focus on your lead generation efforts on LinkedIn, you can increase your business’ visibility amongst high-value leads.
-After all, the platform’s vast audience features over 180 million senior-level influencers, affording it twice as much buying power in comparison to the average web audience.
+After all, the platform’s vast audience features over 180 million senior-level influencers.
+This audience segment has twice as much buying power as opposed to the average web audience.

 3. Effective content marketing tool